In this article, we take you through the steps on how to make the best pour-over coffee.

 Plastic is flexible, durable, easy to clean, and usually unbreakable.
 Some plastics may not be dishwasher proof.

-Filter paper can get costly and may impart some undesireable tastes to your final coffee.
+Filter paper can get costly and may impart some undesirable tastes to your final coffee.
 Much depends upon how the paper is processed and if it was bleached.

 Reusable metal filters have less of an impact on taste but it does depend upon the metal.
 The filter is also the cone in a filter/cone combination.

-The most common, and inert, metal is stainless steel but you can also get filter cones in copper and aluminium.
+The most common, and inert, metal is stainless steel but you can also get filter cones in copper and aluminum.

-Copper seems to be a favorite of people who believe in the heath benefits of dissolved copper in their drinks.
+Copper seems to be a favorite of people who believe in the health benefits of dissolved copper in their drinks.
 I’m skeptical but if that is what you want!